-If your computer operates on Windows 7, visit control panel from the start menu and click on on “System and Security”.
+Visit the control panel from the start menu and click on “System and Security”.
 Then, click on “Power Options” so click on “change setup settings” next to your selected set up.

 In the next screen, click on “Change advanced power settings”, and the power options will open up.
 Here, click on “Wireless adapter Settings” and set it to “Maximum Performance”.

 All VPN services slow down internet speed.
 This is because of VPN routing traffic through the servers that encrypt and de-encrypt periodically.

 This slows down performances because the internet service must be changing to accommodate the process, and this will incur more data.

 To improve your internet speed, you may have to discontinue VPN services or get a better internet plan.